cold-flatwhite/FinalProject2024/README.md

 - **Update**: Update the user document when the user updates their profile, allowing modifications to name, address, email, and location.

 ### providers Collection
 - **Create**: Register as a provider and create a provider document.
-Store provider information such as name, email, address, services offered, open status, experience, and profile image.
+Store provider information such as services offered, open status, experience, and profile image.
 - **Read**: Fetch provider information to display in search results on the search screen.
 Show existing providers to users, including their profile image.
 - **Update**: Update the provider document when the provider modifies their profile information, including their image and services offered.